brodieG/aammrtf/README.md

 launch themselves and run tests.

 A more obscure feature is that R captures test outputs, **and** computes diffs against user-saved outputs from prior runs.
-Differences alone are do not fail tests.  `aammrtf` changes this, which effectively adds snapshot test capability to the built-in tools.
+Differences alone do not fail tests.  `aammrtf` changes this, which effectively adds snapshot test capability to the built-in tools.
 There are [caveats](#caveats) you should familiarize yourself with prior to using `aammrtf`.

 In its most basic form, `aammrtf` is a thirteen line script.